 Mr. Williams holds degrees from Harvard University, Cambridge University, and Yale Law School.
 He served as a law clerk to Justice John Paul Stevens at the United States Supreme Court and Judge Merrick B. Garland at the United States Court of Appeals for the D.C.
 Circuit.

-Danae Serrano was named the U.S. Securities and Exchange Commission’s Acting Ethics Counsel and Designated Agency Ethics Official in December 2018.
+Danae Serrano was named the U.S. Securities and Exchange Commission’s Ethics Counsel in March 2019.
+She previously served as Acting Ethics Counsel since December 2018.

 Ms. Serrano joined the SEC in 2010 as an Assistant Ethics Counsel, and has served as the Deputy Ethics Counsel and Alternate Designated Agency Ethics Official since 2013.
 Ms. Serrano also served as the Agency’s Acting Chief Compliance Officer until August 2018.